-3.3 The Council publishes the details of its DPDs in the Local Development Scheme.
-The Local Development Scheme sets out the programme for plan preparation and provides a starting point for residents, stakeholders and interested parties to find out which documents are being prepared and the timetable for their publication.
-To ensure the Local Development Scheme is up to date it is reviewed every five years in line with statutory requirements and is reported every year within the Authority Monitoring Report.
+3.3 The Council publishes the details of its DPDs in the Local Development Scheme (LDS).
+The LDS sets out the programme for plan preparation and provides a starting point for residents, stakeholders and interested parties to find out which documents are being prepared and the timetable for their publication.
+To ensure the LDS is up to date it is reviewed at least every five years in line with statutory requirements and is reported every year within the Authority Monitoring Report (AMR).